 I am an ancient historian of Judaism, with interests in identity, textual production and the archaeology of space in Palestine.
 Please contact me for off-prints and enquiries.

-I am an archaeologist working on prehistoric wetland sites and the archaeology of alpine spaces, currently based at the University of Bern in Switzerland.
+I am an archaeologist working on prehistoric wetland sites and the archaeology of alpine spaces in the Circum Alpine region.
 I did my studies in Prehistoric and Roman Archaeology, Archaeological Science, Social Anthropology and the History of Eastern Europe.
 Accordingly, I have a deep interest in inter- and transdisciplinarity research.
 In my PhD thesis titling ‘Ceramics beyond Cultures: A praxeological approach to mobility, entanglements and transformation in the northern Alpine space (3950-3800 BC)’, I combined different thing, action, cultural and social theories with qualitative and quantitative methods of archaeology and archaeometry.
 While this project aimed at inquiring the role of spatial mobility for transformations in Neolithic pottery production and consumption practices, my latest research is focussed on the mutuality of human-environment-relations.

 I am a specialist in the archaeology of Rome’s western provinces, and in provincial architecture in particular.
 I am interested on the impact of empire on the peoples of the provinces, and how it altered the routines of their daily lives.
 I have also pioneered approaches to the social archaeology of the western provinces, in particular gender and age.
 I am currently working on religious architecture in Roman Britain.

 My research interests are mortuary archaeology, archaeologies of memory, the history of archaeology, public archaeology and the early medieval archaeology of Britain, Ireland and Scandinavia (c.
 400-1100).
 I’m a co-director of Project Eliseg, and co-convenor of the Offa’s Dyke Collaboratory.